davidrobles/mauler/README.md

 Mauler
 ======

-A JavaScript library for turn-based games.
+A JavaScript library for abstract strategy games.

 Algorithms
 ----------